trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 Requesting market data for event contracts will follow the same request structure as for any other security type.

 Noted in our [Contract Definition & Discovery](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#ec-contracts) section, ForecastEx instruments do not support buying and selling.
-Therefore, “BID” and “ASK” values will not correlate to buy and sell  values, but the “Highest Bid” and “Buy **Yes** Now at” prices for the Bid and Ask respectively.
+Therefore, Ã¢â‚¬Å“BIDÃ¢â‚¬Â and Ã¢â‚¬Å“ASKÃ¢â‚¬Â values will not correlate to buy and sell  values, but the Ã¢â‚¬Å“Highest BidÃ¢â‚¬Â and Ã¢â‚¬Å“Buy **Yes** Now atÃ¢â‚¬Â prices for the Bid and Ask respectively.

-Because “BID” and “ASK” do not correctly directly to Buying and Selling,  historical “Trades” nor real-time “Last” prices will not be available.
+Because Ã¢â‚¬Å“BIDÃ¢â‚¬Â and Ã¢â‚¬Å“ASKÃ¢â‚¬Â do not correctly directly to Buying and Selling,  historical Ã¢â‚¬Å“TradesÃ¢â‚¬Â nor real-time Ã¢â‚¬Å“LastÃ¢â‚¬Â prices will not be available.

 ### Order SubmissionCopy Location